SamHormozian/Medical_Image_Analysis_with_Risk_Assessment/README.md

 ### **Goal:**
 - Make a system that detects skin cancer in patients(detects melanoma vs benign lesions, classify between multiple legions such as melanoma, nevus, keratosi, etc.), and provide uncertainty estimates for predictions
 - Trained bayesian neural network
-- C++ applicaiton for real time inference with uncertainty visualizations
+- C++ applicaton for real time inference with uncertainty visualizations
 - Can be used in Medical Industry

 ### **Steps:**